dart-archive/www.dartlang.org/src/site/tools/observatory/get-started.markdown

 ## Get Observatory {#get-observatory}

-To get Observatory, just [download](/downloads/) the Dart SDK or Dart Editor.
-Both of those downloads include the Observatory tool.
+Observatory is one of the tools in the Dart SDK.
+To get it, you only have to [download](/downloads/) the SDK.

 You can use Dart to create two kinds of applications: standalone applications (including servers), and web applications (which run in a browser).
-For standalone apps, Observatory can be enabled either at the command line or from Dart Editor.
-For browser-based apps, Observatory can be opened in any browser using information obtained when launching your app in Dartium from the command line.
+For standalone apps,
+Observatory can be enabled at the command line.
+For browser-based apps,
+Observatory can be opened in any browser using information obtained when launching your app in Dartium from the command line.
 So you can use Observatory to profile and debug any Dart application.